Horticultural Therapy for injured personnel in the UK –

 “Therapy by stealth; you enjoy it so much you don’t notice the pain”

-HighGround is the only UK charity delivering Horticultural Therapy to seriously injured members of our Armed Forces as part of their rehabilitation process.
+HighGround is the charity which provides Horticultural Therapy to seriously injured members of our Armed Forces as part of their rehabilitation process.

 Funded entirely by charitable donations, HighGround has just completed a 3-year pilot scheme at the Defence Medical Rehabilitation Centre (DMRC) at Headley Court in Surrey.